loum/nparcel/doc/source/interfaces/primaryelect.rst

 interface.
 Toll Parcel Portal uses the :mod:`nparcel.mapper` middleware component to translate the WebMethods format into typical T1250 EDI files.

-The :mod:`mapper` workflow starts with the ``npmapperd`` script.
+The :mod:`nparcel.mapper` workflow starts with the ``npmapperd`` script.
-First, ``npmapperd`` will check for WebMethods raw T1250 and attempts to translated these into T1250 EDI format.
+First, ``npmapperd`` will check for WebMethods raw ``*.dat`` files and attempts to translated these into T1250 EDI format.
 From here, the translated T1250 files are deposited into the corresponding Business Unit inbound FTP resource directories where they enter into the normal Toll Parcel Portal workflow.

 .. note::